prometheus/prometheus/docs/configuration/alerting_rules.md

 ```

 The optional `for` clause causes Prometheus to wait for a certain duration
-between first encountering a new expression output vector element (like an
-instance with a high HTTP error rate) and counting an alert as firing for this
-element.
-Elements that are active, but not firing yet, are in pending state.
+between first encountering a new expression output vector element and counting an alert as firing for this element.
+This helps ensure an alert is valid.
+In this case, Prometheus will ensure the expression output vector elements are consistent for 10 minutes before firing the alert.
+Elements that are active, but not firing yet, are in the pending state.

 The `labels` clause allows specifying a set of additional labels to be attached
 to the alert.
 Any existing conflicting labels will be overwritten.
 The label
 values can be templated.

 The `annotations` clause specifies another set of labels that are not
 identifying for an alert instance.
-They are used to store longer additional
+Non-identifying labels do not create new time series.
+They are informational and used to store longer additional
 information such as alert descriptions or runbook links.
 The annotation values
 can be templated.